 There is a saying widely used across South America: “madre no hay más que una.”
 Roughly translated, this means “you have but one mother.”
 In its larger significance, this phrase acknowledges the one woman who brings you into the world and raises you with great effort and sacrifice.
 Indeed, in Latin American cultures, mothers are regarded as a source of unconditional love, and children grow up knowing they can count on their mothers for anything.

-This weekend, Mother’s Day celebrations will happen all over the world and countries such as Brazil, Cuba, Ecuador, and Peru – all top South America travel destinations – have organized unique ways to display their reverence for mothers and motherhood.
+This weekend, Mother’s Day celebrations will happen all over the world and countries such as Brazil, Ecuador, and Peru – all top South America travel destinations – have organized unique ways to display their reverence for mothers and motherhood.

 Here are some of the events planned to celebrate this special day in Latin America:

 Peru – In Lima, the Spanish heartthrob singer Julio Iglesias will be performing on May 12.
 During the concert, special activities are planned for the mothers in the audience.
 Meanwhile, also on May 12, Cusco will host a festival featuring local musicians at the Jardin de la Cerveza, about 5 minutes walking from the historic center.

 Brazil – Mother’s Day is considered an unofficial holiday.
 On May 10, Brazil’s Ministry of Tourism convened a forum of blogging moms in order to provide special Brazil travel tips for mothers traveling with children.
 Among the tips: A Brazil vacation with children should be slower paced than one without.
 For travel in Brazil, all children regardless of age should have a passport.
 Your packing list should also include snacks, vaccination records, and a basic first aid kit including adhesive bandages.